nuagenetworks/vspk-vro-workflows/doc/README.txt

    f.
 Click on the "Import" button.
    g.
 Make sure all the elements listed have a check beside them and then click the "Import selected elements" button.
    h.
 There should now be a new package called "net.nuagenetworks.vro.vspk.advanced" in the list of installed packages.
+   i.
+Click the "Workflows" icon.
+   j.
+The workflows are located under the "VSPK/Advanced" folder.

- 2. To configure and use the Nuage-VCloud Director integration workflows, please refer to the following document:
+ 2. To configure and use the Nuage-VCloud Director integration workflows, please refer to the following documents:

    - vCloud Integration Workflows - README.txt
    - vCloud Integration Workflows - Supported Scenarios.pptx